liorsinai-bbd/antlr-tsql-mwe/README.md

 In a terminal run:
 ```
- java org.antlr.v4.Tool -Dlanguage=Python3 TSqlLexer.g4 TSqlParser.g4
+ java [-classpath <path to antlr-4.X.X-complete.jar] org.antlr.v4.Tool -Dlanguage=Python3 TSqlLexer.g4 TSqlParser.g4
 ```
+Only add the classpath if you did not add it as an environment variable.

+There will be an error with the file generation.
+In particular in TSqlParser.py, search and replace (ctrl+H):
+* self.from -> self.from_
+* localctx.from -> localctx.from_
+This error results because ANTLR doesn't recognise `from` as a keyword in Python.

 In the IDE, run `main.py`.

 VS Code: Launch Configuration
 ------------
-If using VSCode, uncomment the Grammar launch configuration and comment the Python launch configuration to launch grammar debugging mode.
+If using VSCode, uncomment the Grammar launch configuration and comment the Python launch configuration to enable grammar debugging mode.

 Relevant files
 --------------